toplap-cat/barcelonski-supertrio/presskit_en.md

 # Barcelonski supertrio

 The "Barcelonski supertrio" is an audiovisual experience created by veteran electronic musicians and visualistss Iván Paz, Roger Pibernat and Niklas Reppel.
-Based in Barcelona, it was formed in Slovenia on the occasion of a concert at Kluže Fortress in 2023.
+Based in Barcelona, the project was formed in Slovenia on the occasion of a concert at Kluže Fortress in 2023 (see here: [https://pif.camp/piftopia-from-krn-to-kluze-pifwednesday-2/](https://pif.camp/piftopia-from-krn-to-kluze-pifwednesday-2/)).

 Their electronic music integrates elements of post-rock, drone, and ambient, and with the tight integration of the visuals, reminds of bands and projects such as Boards of Canada or GY!BE, yet has a very distinct quality due to the way it is created.